SuleimanFarah/sunpy/GSOC/2021/GSoC-2021-Jeffrey-Paul.md

 I have worked with Python as my primary programming language for over 3 years now and have a strong understanding of it and Pyvista, while contributing to SunPy has made me better at it.

 I have been involved with contributing towards and understanding SunPy with its underlying libraries for about 4 months now which excites and gives me the confidence that I shall be able to complete the given project successfully and according to the required standards.
+I have spent time understanding the coordinate frames and experimenting with their conversions along with matplotlib and SkyCoord to produce the respective cartesian coordinates in 3D.